lucidrains/phenaki-pytorch/README.md

 - [x] inference code that allows for sliding time + conditioning on K past frames
 - [x] alibi pos bias for temporal attention
 - [x] give spatial attention the most powerful positional bias
+- [x] make sure to use stylegan-esque discriminator

 - [ ] 3d relative positional bias for maskgit
 - [ ] add depthwise-convs to cvivit for position generating